 First Confirmed Record of Eurasian Magpie in Qatar

-The Eurasian Magpie is a species characterized by localized movements rather than long-distance migration and does not follow established migratory flyways typical of true migrants.
+The Eurasian Magpie is a species characterized by localized movements rather than long-distance migration and is not known to follow established migratory flyways typical of true migrants.
 Across the Middle East and the Arabian Gulf, it is generally regarded as non-migratory, although it may exhibit winter dispersal, with individuals undertaking short-distance movements in response to harsh weather conditions.

-From a regional perspective, this occurrence is best interpreted as the result of irregular and uncommon dispersal from nearby populations rather than true migratory behaviour.
+From a regional perspective, this occurrence is best interpreted as the result of irregular and uncommon dispersal from nearby populations rather than true migratory behavior.
 Although the precise origin cannot be determined, western Iran represents a plausible source, given that the species is established there as a resident population.
 The species also occurs in Iraq (particularly in mountainous regions) and Syria, where individuals may move from higher elevations to lower areas, such as southern Iraq, during periods of severe winter conditions.
+The species has previously occurred as a vagrant in Oman.

 This record constitutes the first confirmed occurrence of Eurasian Magpie in Qatar, representing a significant addition to the national bird list and underscoring the importance of continued documentation and monitoring of rare and unexpected species occurrences.